caviyacht/SodaDungeon2Mod/readme.md

 Installing Caviar is as easy as counting to 3.

 1) Download the version of Caviar that you want (preferablly the latest release).
    - Note: Caviar is versioned the same as the game's version.
-To find the correct version, I'm the title screen on the game click the version number at the bottom to get the build number.
+To find the correct version, on the game title screen click the version number at the bottom to get the build number.
 This number is the version of Caviar to download.
    - Download the `Assembly-CSharp.dll` file from the releases section.
 2) Find your Soda Dungeon 2 installation folder.
    - This is typically found here: `C:\Program Files (x86)\Steam\steamapps\common\Soda Dungeon 2\SodaDungeon2_Data\Managed`.